BasileR/DeepLearning-optimization/README.md

 ## Introduction

 Hi !
 Here is our repository for the AI optimization course at IMT Atlantique.
-The goal of this course was fitting a neural network for cifar10 and performing quantization and pruning to minimize the micronet score of the model.
+The goal of this course was fitting a neural network for cifar10 and performing quantization and pruning to **minimize the micronet score** of the model.
 Enjoy !

 You can find here the repository of the course : https://github.com/brain-bzh/ai-optim .
 This repository is also inspired by https://github.com/kuangliu/pytorch-cifar and https://github.com/eghouti/BinaryConnect.
 Check out these great repos !

+## Prerequisites

+This code is written in Ptyhon 3.8 and we used PyTorch 1.7.0.

+Other packages :
+Numpy, Tensorboard, Torchvision, tqdm, matplotlib and argparse.
+Please make sure that these packages are installed.

 ## Structure of the repository

 This repo is made of :
-- the tp3_main.py script which contains the train, test and other useful functions to prune the network.
+- the tp3_main.py script which contains the train, test and other useful functions to prune the network
-- resnet.py and densenet.py whiwh are the scripts of the ResNet and DenseNet models
+- resnet.py and densenet.py whiwh are the scripts of the ResNet and DenseNet models (see  https://github.com/kuangliu/pytorch-cifar)
+- profiler.py to compute micronet score (see https://github.com/brain-bzh/ai-optim)
+- minicifar.py : create a small cifar10 with 4 classes and its dataloaders (see https://github.com/brain-bzh/ai-optim)
+- binaryconnect.py and tp3_bin.py to perform neural network binarization (see https://github.com/eghouti/BinaryConnect)
 - logs folder will be created as we used tensorboard writer

+Do not hesitate to look intot the code, it is well commented.

-## How to use this repo
+## How to use this repository

 Training, test and pruning processes can be easily done directly from the terminal using options: